Connect with others who understand.

 If you choose to cover white patches with makeup, brands including Dermablend and Covermark are formulated in a wide range of skin tones to provide camouflage for marks on the face and body.

-People with vitiligo may face social stigma that can be psychologically devastating.
+People with vitiligo may face social stigma that can be psychologically difficult.
 Your mental health is just as important as your physical health.
 If you are experiencing problems with your body image and self-esteem that impact your quality of life, treatment can help.
-Several studies have shown that types of psychotherapy including cognitive-behavioral therapy, group therapy, and self-help programs have benefited people suffering under the emotional burden of vitiligo.
+Several studies have shown that types of psychotherapy, including cognitive behavioral therapy, group therapy, and self-help programs, have benefited people as they adjust to living with a chronic health condition.
 Support groups specifically for people with vitiligo may also be helpful.

 Find Your Team

 Are you exploring treatments for vitiligo?
-Share your thoughts in the comments below or by posting on MyVitiligoTeam.
+Share your thoughts in the comments below or by posting on your Activities page.

 In partnership with the Global Vitiligo Foundation, which strives to improve the quality of life for individuals with vitiligo through education, research, clinical care, and community support.